-The requirements on a signature $(\underline{R}, \underline{S})$ with validating key \underline{A} on a message M are:
+The requirements on a signature (R, S) with validating key A on a message M are:

-- \underline{S} MUST represent an integer less than l . - R and A MUST be encodings of points R and A respectively on the Ed25519 curve; - [Pre-Canopy] R MUST NOT be in ExcludedPointEncodings; - [Pre-Canopy] The validation equation MUST be equivalent to [S] B = R + [c] A. - [Canopy onward] The validation equation MUST be equivalent to [8] [S] B = [8] R + [8] [c] A for single-signature validation.
+- S MUST represent an integer less than l . - R and A MUST be encodings of points R and A respectively on the Ed25519 curve; - R MUST NOT be in ExcludedPointEncodings; - The validation equation MUST be equivalent to [S] B = R + [c] A.